alterNERDtive/EDDiscovery-wiki/Using-the-Expeditions-Panel.md

-The route and expeditions page allows you to create a route through the galaxy, with waypoints, from a defined time and date to an end date.
+The expedition panel allows you to create a route through the galaxy, with waypoints, from a defined time and date to an end date.

 ![Route and Expeditions](http://i.imgur.com/MCsVqlL.png)